Boaron27/Teste-API-Alfa-Consultoria/Teste Alfa Dashboard/SETUP.md

 ## Backend

-Necessario a instalação do docker
+Necessario a instalação do docker:

 `docker-compose up -d`